realdanielbyrne/N-BEATS-Lightning/readme.md

 - Symlet10Wavelet
 - Symlet20Wavelet

-This implementation extends the original paper by allowing any combination blocks in any order simply by specifying the block types in the stack_types parameter.
+This implementation extends the design original paper with several additional block types and by allowing any combination blocks in any order simply by specifying the block types in the stack_types parameter.

 ```python